rl-institut/simbev/docs/source/simulation_settings.rst

    :header: **Keyword**, **Default/Example**, **Description**
    :widths: 33, 33, 33

-   start_date, 2021-09-17, Starting date of the simulation has no default end_date, 2021-09-30, Ending date of the simulation has no default input_type, probability, Choose what kind of input is used for driving profiles (Options: probability or profile) input_directory, Data\probability, specify where the input data is located eta_cp, 1, Efficiency of charging points stepsize, 15, Step size of simulation (should stay at 15 min for best results) soc_min, 0.2, Value can be between 0 and 1 charging_threshold, 0.8, distance_threshold_extra_urban, 50, consumption_factor_highway, 1.2, dc_power_threshold, 50, threshold_retail_limitation, 21, threshold_street_night_limitation, 21,
+   start_date, 2021-09-17, Starting date of the simulation end_date, 2021-09-30, Ending date of the simulation input_type, probability, Choose what kind of input is used for driving profiles (Options: probability or profile) input_directory, data\probability, specify where the input data is located eta_cp, 1, Efficiency of charging points stepsize, 15, Step size of simulation (should stay at 15 min for best results) soc_min, 0.2, Minimum SoC left over at all times (not usable).
+Value can be between 0 and 1 charging_threshold, 0.8, SoC threshold.
+Vehicles with higher SoC will not attempt to charge distance_threshold_extra_urban, 50, Determines if a trip is urban or extra urban by distance in kilometers consumption_factor_highway, 1.2, Extra consumption on highway trips dc_power_threshold, 50, Threshold power in kW, anything higher is considered DC charging threshold_retail_limitation, 21, Time of day in hours until when retail charging is allowed threshold_street_night_limitation, 21, Time of day in hours where night charging methods are used (different allowed standing times) maximum_park_time_flag, false, Toggle a maximum standing time.
+Higher standing times will not be allowed to charge (have to park elsewhere) maximum_park_time, 10, Time in hours.
+Any parking events that are shorter than this are considered for charging street_night_charging_flag, true, Enables night charging option for street use case.
+This overrides the maximum park time for night events home_night_charging_flag, false, Enables night charging option for public home use case.
+This overrides the maximum park time for night events night_departure_standard_deviation, 1, Standard deviation for departure.
+Normal distribution night_departure_time, 9, Standard departure time after night charging event.
+Normal distribution
-   maximum_park_time_flag, false,
-   maximum_park_time, 10,
-   lower_maximum_park_time_street_night, 8,
-   upper_maximum_park_time_street_night, 12,
-   street_night_charging_flag, true,
-   home_night_charging_flag, false,
-   night_departure_standard_deviation, 1,
-   night_departure_time, 9,

 .. csv-table:: [output]
    :header: **Keyword**, **Default**, **Description**
    :widths: 33, 33, 33

-   vehicle_csv, true, Decide if you want a output csv-file for each car simulated rid_time_series_csv, true, Decide if you want a output csv-file for all cars per uc plot_grid_time_series_split, false, Decide if you want a plot png-file for each region simulated plot_grid_time_series_collective, false, Decide if you want a plot png-file for all regions simulated in one plot analyze, false, timing, false,
+   vehicle_csv, true, Saves the vehicle events with socs and energy use as csv grid_time_series_csv, true, Saves energy use of the grid by time step as csv plot_grid_time_series_split, false, Saves grid plots for each region plot_grid_time_series_collective, false, Saves aggregated grid plot for the scenario analyze, false, Saves an additional analysis csv with multiple computed values timing, false, Debug option to time simulation

 .. csv-table:: [rampup_ev]
    :header: **Keyword**, **Default**, **Description**